 (c) Upon the expiration of six months from the date of the circulation of the communication by the Depositary, the annexes or amendments to annexes shall enter into force for all Parties to this Convention, which have not submitted a notification in accordance with the provisions of sub-paragraph (b) above.

 3. If an additional annex or an amendment to an annex involves an amendment to this Convention or to any protocol, the additional annex or amended annex shall not enter into force until such time as the amendment to this Convention or to the protocol enters into force.

+4. Upon [the publication of] an amendment to the annexes to the Basel Convention, the Secretariat shall circulate to the Parties a notification of an identical amendment to the annexes of this Convention.
+This amendment shall come into force for all Parties [six months] after the date of circulation.